grycap/im/doc/source/client.rst

 * ``path`` indicates the Vault path to read user credentials credential.
 This field is used in the Vault type.
   This field is optional with default value ``credentials/``.

 * ``role`` indicates the Vault role to read user credentials credential.
-This field is used in the Vault type.
-  This field is optional with default value ``im``.
+This field is used in the Vault and Lambda types.
+In case of Vault this field is optional with default value ``im``.
+In case of Lambda is mandatory and it indicates the arn of the IAM role created to correcly execute Lambda functions (see `here <https://scar.readthedocs.io/en/latest/configuration.html#iam-role>`_ how to configure it).

 Vault Credentials support
 ^^^^^^^^^^^^^^^^^^^^^^^^^